xihzhang/multicloud-services/doc/DATABASE.md

 ## Database Configuration

 The examples provided are defined with the following database segmentation.
-This accomodates functional and operational distinction and mitigates any saturation on a single database within your lab environment.
+This accommodates functional and operational distinction and mitigates any saturation on a single database within your lab environment.

 #### Standard `pg_db_std`
 The base standard database holding config servers for both Tenant/Voice Config Server, GVP Config Server, and Genesys Engagement Server (GES).
 #### GWS `pg_db_gws`
-The GWS database contains all databased used by GWS, GAuth, as well as Agent Setup.
+The GWS database contains all databases used by GWS, GAuth, as well as Agent Setup.
 #### UCSX `pg_db_ucsx`
 This single service DB is meant to handle the load that can be produced by a highly populated Contact Database with larger volumes of data.
 #### Historical Reporting `pg_db_rpt_hist`